Ravioli made with gnocchi dough, recipe from Friuli Venezia Giulia.

 I discovered this recipe whilst researching pasta from Friuli Venezia Giulia.
 This is Italy’s most eastern region.
 It not only borders Austria and Slovenia, but has a complex history of occupation through the ages.
 This includes parts or all of the region being ruled at one time or another by the Byzantines, the Roman Empire, the Venetian republic, Napoleon and the Austro-Hungarian Empire.

-Without going into a long narrative about the history of this region, suffice to say that the cuisine in this part of Italy has been influenced not only by its neighbours but also by the occupying states.
-Here, you can find dishes not eaten in other parts of the Italian peninsula, as well as the use of ingredients which are not popular in other Italian regions.
+Without going into a long narrative about the history of this Friuli Venezia Giulia, suffice to say that the cuisine in this part of Italy has been influenced not only by its neighbours but also by the occupying states.
+Here, you can find dishes you won’t see in other parts of the Italian peninsula.
+Even some of the ingredients are unique to this region.

 Both filled pasta and gnocchi are ancient traditional foods in Italy, particularly in Northern Italy.
 However, the only traditional example I have found of potatoes used to make ravioli dough is this recipe for ofelle alla Triestina.
 This is not a pasta that you will find ready-made.
 So, the only way to try it is to travel to Trieste or make it yourself!

 Making ofelle alla Triestina.

 The method for making the dough for ofelle is much the same as making potato gnocchi.
 However instead of forming gnocchi you need to roll the dough out like for ravioli.
 Getting the right consistency and thickness is a little more difficult.
 However, the rolled out dough can, and needs to be, a little thicker that ravioli dough.